kirakira-dev/NintendoClientsWiki/Pia-Types.md

 | 3 | `udp` |

 ## StationConnectionInfo
-Up to Pia 5.9, a [station location](#stationlocation) contained either a public or private address.
-The station connection info contains both.

-In Pia version 5.10, the station connection info structure was removed, and a single [station location](#stationlocation) contains both the public and private address of a station.
+*Up to 5.9:*
 | Type | Description |
 | --- | --- |
 | [StationLocation](#stationlocation) | Public location |
 | [StationLocation](#stationlocation) | Private location |

+In later Pia versions, the station connection info structure was removed.

 ## ReliableSlidingWindow
 A reliable sliding window is used by various protocols to ensure that all messages arrive in the correct order.
 Large messages are fragmented.
 When a reliable sliding window is used, messages are wrapped as follows: